-If you're expecting a federal tax refund from your 2019 return, you're probably checking your mail every day like a forlorn teenager hoping for a valentine.
+If you're expecting a federal tax refund from your 2022 tax year return, you're probably checking your mail every day like a forlorn teenager hoping for a valentine.
 When your love note from the IRS will arrive depends on when you filed, how you filed and what you filed.

 You can start checking with the IRS within 24 hours if you filed electronically, or within four weeks if you sent your return by mail.
 Whether you check on your computer or through the app, you'll be able to follow your return as it snakes through the system.
 You'll get either a message that says the return has been received or processed and, finally, whether the refund has been issued.

-The IRS says it issues 9 out of 10 refunds within 21 days.
+The IRS says it issues nine out of 10 refunds within 21 days.
 If you file electronically and opt for direct deposit in your bank account — the fastest route to a refund — check with the IRS if it doesn't arrive within 21 days.
-If you filed by mail, you'll have to wait six weeks before you check with the IRS.
-If the IRS directs you to contact it via the “Where's My Refund?” system, then there has been a problem, and you should contact the agency.
+If you filed by mail and get a paper check, your refund may take up to eight weeks to arrive.

 You can split your refund between up to three accounts, including an individual retirement account.
 You can also use it to purchase up to $5,000 in U.S. Savings Bonds.
 You can use your tax software to do it electronically or use IRS Form 8888, Allocation of Refund PDF (including Savings Bond Purchases) if you file a paper return.
 You can use the form to buy the Treasury’s popular I Bonds, whose returns are adjusted for inflation and will yield 6.89 percent through April, after which the yield will be reset to another inflation-based yield.
 If you want the IRS to deposit your refund into just one account, use the direct deposit line on your tax form.